Iowa High School State Track and Field Meet: Day 3

 3A Girls Sprint Medley: Kenna Lamm, Karsyn Lamm, Lyndi Vantiger, Maggie Cristoforo of Mount Pleasant finish 8th with a time of 1:53.18.
 The quartet earns a medal for their efforts, as well!

-2A Boys Sprint Medley: Josh Darbyshire, Andrew McPherson, Owen Timmerman and Jagger Gourley (Mediapolis)
+2A Boys Sprint Medley: Josh Darbyshire, Andrew McPherson, Owen Timmerman and Jagger Gourley (Mediapolis) — Mediapolis boys’ run a time of 1:38.28.
+That time earned them a 19th place finish.

 2A Boys 800m Run: Ben Wolgemuth (Mediapolis)